IK Tord

 IK Tord is a Swedish football club located in Rosenlund in Jönköping.
 The club was formed on 10 September 1919 and has specialised in football and baseball.

 Background

 Since their foundation IK Tord has participated mainly in the middle divisions of the Swedish football league system.
 They play their home matches at Rosenlunds IP.

-IK Tord have a thriving youth section running many youth teams of various age groups, from toddlers to juniors.
+IK Tord have a thriving section running many youth teams of various age groups, from toddlers to juniors.
 They also ran ladies teams before this section broke away in 1990 to form IFK Jönköping.

 IK Tord are affiliated to the Smålands Fotbollförbund.